-Seald AS is a biotech company developing an innovative personalised approach for treating bile duct cancer.
+Seald AS is a biotech company developing an innovative personalised diagnostic approach for treating solid cancers, using bile duct cancer as our working model.
 Bile duct cancer is a rare, but very deadly form of cancer afflicting three per cent of people with cancer in the digestive system.
-Utilising a whole new approach, Seald AS aspires to find the right treatment for the individual patient based on a methodology combining molecular biomarkers, DNA sequencing, ex-vivo drug sensitivity analysis and living xenograft animal models.
-Together with our research partners Institute of Cancer Research, The Radium Hospital, Seald plan to run the first clinical study at the renowned Norwegian Radium Hospital in 2019.
+Utilising a whole new approach, Seald AS aspires to find the right treatment for the individual patient based on a methodology combining molecular biomarkers, DNA sequencing, ex-vivo drug sensitivity analysis, patient own live cancer cells and living xenograft animal models.
+Together with our research partners Institute of Cancer Research, The Radium Hospital, Seald plan to run the first clinical study at the renowned Norwegian Radium Hospital in 2020.

 Renowned partnersRecognised scientific actors on board

 Innovative approachTo quickly identify effective treatment using evidence-based tests using the patients own living cancer cells

 Unmet medical needBile duct cancer is aggressiv and many patients, both with bile duct cancer and cancers in general, are treated with therapies that do not work

 Large, global marketEstimated global pharma market is USD 2,1–4,2 billion, in addition to the markets for diagnostics and platform technology.I